Glenn's Driving Service

 You can structure this email however you want and tell me anything you think is relevant—given all the information I have provided above—but at minimum I will need to know the following...

-I will email you back as soon as I get your email, just to confirm receipt, but it may take me a day to analyze it.
+I will email you back as soon as I get your email, just to confirm receipt, but it may take me a day or two to analyze it.
 I will examine your social media profile and probably come back to you with questions or feedback.

 - Your city of residence.